 The story behind one of the High Deserts adult amateur teams is an interesting look into the soccer culture that transpires north of the San Gabriel and San Bernardino mountains.
 Soccer, historically around the world, is more than a sport for fans who follow it.
 It is a social construct that is a platform of reflection of a town or community.
 This means that a soccer team is more than just 11 guys kicking a ball into a net vs. another 11 guys.
 The team becomes like a representative or ambassador of the city or region’s culture and attitudes, more than just a team logo or nickname.

 The force behind a team identity usually comes from people’s actions and decisions relating to the club, and it is only till you speak to the people who make these decisions that will result in an outcome that becomes a team’s reputation.
 A good example is the Portland Trailblazers not picking Michael Jordan in the 1984 NBA draft.
-That opportunity to make the Oregon team a household name was not taken and more people around the world will remember the Chicago bulls for years to come.
+That opportunity to make the Oregon team a household name was not taken and more people around the world will remember the Chicago Bulls for years to come.
 Critical decisions, small or large, can change the trajectory of a team to a new level.

 In another sense, decisions can start something new, a risk Fidel Gonzalez was willing to take.
-As one of the High Desert Elite director of soccer operations owners, Fidel shares how he got into soccer, the story of HDE, and a legacy he would like to leave for the High Desert soccer community.
+As one of the High Desert Elite directors of soccer operations owners, Fidel shares how he got into soccer, the story of HDE, and a legacy he would like to leave for the High Desert soccer community.

 Fidel’s soccer story started with his father getting him into local recreational leagues at a young age; he never played at a competitive youth club until 15 when he moved from California to Pennsylvania.
 He would then be scouted by a Haitian club coach and spent a brief time in the Pennsylvania youth leagues.
 After that period, he would come back to California and continue playing pick-up soccer in the Mexican leagues in East LA and elsewhere in southern California.